 What are lease-to-own or rent-to-own homes?

-While that may sound great, it’s not as tidy as a traditional sale.
-Everything is up for negotiation: purchase price, down payments, closing costs.
+In these deals, everything is up for negotiation: purchase prices, down payments, closing costs.
 It can get convoluted as you try to come to terms on all aspects of the sale.

 And there are no standard contracts for this approach.
 With completely negotiable terms and fewer regulations compared to straightforward buying or renting, buyers face a lot more risk with this set up.

-If this is something you’re considering, you should seek out qualified professionals like a real estate agent and an attorney to go over the agreement before you sign anything.
+If it’s something you’re considering, you should seek out qualified professionals like a real estate agent and an attorney to go over the agreement before you sign anything.

 There are two different types of agreements you might enter into: a lease option agreement or a lease purchase agreement.

 The option agreement allows you to decide if you want to go forward with purchasing the home once the rental term has ended.
 And with a purchase agreement, you’re legally required to go through with the sale.

 With so many variables involved, agreements vary widely in structure and content, but they contain the same basic components:

 - Purchase price: With lease-to-own agreements, sometimes the price becomes official when you sign the contract, but other times it’s decided only once the lease term expires.
 And that price can be based on the value of the home when you enter into the deal, or what the seller anticipates the house's value will be down the road.

 - Rent payments: The contract will lay out how much you'll pay in rent every month.
 You may find the home is generally more expensive than other rentals in the area because part of the payment is being credited towards your future purchase of the house.